 The ficus is a tropical plant and thrives in warm, humid locations.
 It’s recommended for USDA hardiness zones 9 to 11.

-Microcarpa can handle full sun and is recommended in regions with high humidity while part shade is preferred for drier areas, helping the soil retain more moisture.
+Ficus microcarpa plant can handle full sun and is recommended in regions with high humidity levels, while part shade is preferred for drier areas, helping the soil retain more moisture.

-When placed indoors, ensure that it gets plenty of light throughout the day.
+When placed indoors, ensure the ficus green island bonsai gets plenty of light throughout the day.

-Consider setting it in an enclosed porch as the large glass windows often help trap in more humidity compared to the rest of the house.
+Consider setting it on an enclosed porch, as the large glass windows often help trap in more humidity compared to the rest of the house.

 Until mature, water two to three times per week throughout the warmer months.
 Fertilizer isn’t needed.